 (If you have skipped the above text and came directly here, I must advise you, that you will never succeed in learning Tai Xi.
 This is simply because you are impatient.
 As explained above, it requires diligence and lost of practice.
 It will not happen immediately, probably not even this week.
 For some it may take months or even years of determined practice to get there, the “get everything fast, get them now” marketing (scam) scheme does not apply when it comes to breathing.
 If you still feel like you are up for it, the steps below will be your guide.)

 To be experienced in meditation will be of even greater advantage.
-While not absolutely necessary, the ability of quieting your thoughts will benefit your quest towards Tai Xi.
+While not absolutely necessary, the ability to quiet your thoughts will benefit your quest towards Tai Xi.
 You will be able to achieve it, without having previously learned meditation, but it would certainly take much longer.
 (If you are interested in learning meditation, you can find reliable resources on this website.)

 As you see, it will be necessary to count your breaths for a while.
 Wherever you find such instructions, you should count them like this: 1 – Inhale, 2 – Exhale, 3 – Inhale, 4 – Exhale, 5 – Inhale, 6 – Exhale, 7 – Inhale, 8 – Exhale, 9 – Inhale, 10 – Exhale. then start again form 1.
 If you are experienced in such breath counting for example by having learned Zen meditation and you are comfortable with it, you can count this way: 1 – Inhale and Exhale, 2 – Inhale and Exhale, etc. up to 10.

 It is important that you should not have drank or eaten anything for at least two hours before you start practising, and even then, only a light meal.
-You will have been in the rest room as well, so that nothing will disturb you.
-Yo will also have sufficient time at hand, to truly experience Tai Xi, it could take several hours on each occasion.
+You will have been in the restroom as well so that nothing will disturb you.
+You will also have sufficient time at hand, to truly experience Tai Xi, it could take several hours on each occasion.

-If you are not familiar with Shavasana, or prefer taking a different, or more targeted route, you should start by sitting comfortably.
-Only sit cross-legged only if you are confident that you can maintain such position for a a very long time.
+If you are not familiar with Shavasana or prefer taking a different or more targeted route, you should start by sitting comfortably.
+Only sit cross-legged only if you are confident that you can maintain such position for a very long time.
 This would require flexibility quite unusual in the west, but if you have been practising for many years, you may as well proceed.
-If you cannot sit cross-legged, make sure you sit with a back as straight as possible, so that you would not inhibit your breathing.
+If you cannot sit cross-legged, make sure you sit with a back as straight as possible so that you would not inhibit your breathing.
 You can use a back-rest, as long as you can sit without compressing your chest or abdominal region.